Our Health Program

 through the 8th week is recommended by some vets, while others recommend

 deworming for the first time at 6 weeks.
-We deworm our puppies at least
+We deworm our puppies about three

-twice prior to weaning (generally 4 and 6 weeks), and hope you'll continue
+to four times prior to weaning, and hope you'll continue

-with at least monthly deworming unless your veterinarian recommends
+with at least monthly deworming to 4 months of age unless your veterinarian recommends

 otherwise.